-We also want to seek agreements in the time frames and in this regard if the higher time frame is bullish, we want to make sure the lower time frame is also bullish and vice versa for bearish higher time frames.
-This will lead into potentially more accurate and high-probability trades.
-The general idea behind the multiple time frame analysis has three components:
+We also want to seek agreements between the time frames.
+If the longer time frame is bullish, we want to make sure the short time frame is also bullish.
+And vice versa for bearish longer time frames.
+This will lead to potentially more accurate and higher-probability trades.

 - We’re waiting for a breakout in the direction of the trend for our entry trigger level.

-Choosing Time Frames
+Choosing the Time Frames

-So for example, if your preferred time frame to trade is the 1-hour chart this will be your intermediate time frame.
+- If your preferred time frame to trade is the 1-hour chart this will be your intermediate time frame.

-Multiple Time Frame Analysis at Work
+Multiple Time Frame Analysis Example

-When doing multiple time frame analysis, we always start working with the long-term time frames.
-This time frame only shows you whether or not there’s a trend and will help you establish the directional bias.
+When doing multiple time frame analysis, always start working with the long-term time frames.
+This time frame will only show if there’s a trend and will help you establish the directional bias.